-At Lavant Church of England Primary School we celebrate neurodiversity, and we are dedicated to making learning accessible to all.
-In 2022 / 23 the school is working towards achieving the Dyslexia and Dyscalculia Awareness Practice Award, (DaDIPA Award).
+At Lavant CE Primary School we celebrate neurodiversity, and we are dedicated to making learning accessible to all.
+The school is currently working towards the Dyslexia and Dyscalculia Inclusive Practice Award, (DaDIPA).
 Every member of staff is being trained in dyslexia and dyscalculia awareness, and all our learning spaces have been audited to provide 'dyslexia and dyscalculia friendly classrooms'; this is to maximise the learning potential of all our children.
 We provide early detection of dyslexic and dyscalculic tendencies and develop individual learning plans to meet the needs of identified pupils.
 We are dedicated to providing a successful and enjoyable learning experience across the entire school.